Holeryn/Hydrogen/README.md

 </p>

 # Some Words , about
 if you see closely.
-The main file is called "HF.c" this is beacuse the aim of the project was to to a complete Hartree Fock simulation.
-The complete source code now is lik 1200 loc. probably i need other 1000 loc to do the HF alghoritm. i think that i can , but i will do it in the future now i am busy.
+The main file is called "HF.c" this is beacuse the aim of the project was to do a complete Hartree Fock simulation.
+The complete source code now is like 1200 loc. probably i need other 1000 loc to do the HF alghoritm. i think that i can , but i will do it in the future now i am busy.
 In fact if you are smart enough, you should remember that the Hydrogen atom has an analytical solution.
 There is no need to do a numerical simulation with this sophisticated thecniques.

 # Ramanujan??
 I found this formula for the spherical harmonics in Cartesian coordinates really useful: